Below are general travel helpful hints, tips, and resources. Please let me know if you encounter a bad link or if a service is no longer in business.

 Airline Seat Maps: While you can usually see where your seat is located on most airline’s website, I prefer to use SeatGuru.
 The site shows you the seats to avoid on specific flights (based on date and flight number for the airline) as well as information about the booking classes, seat details, and even where the restrooms are.
 Unless you are intimately knowledgeable about your airline’s specific aircraft, I’d suggest you use SeatGuru.

-Cruising: It would not be fair for me to recommend any particular cruise line as I’ve been a speaker on 7 cruise lines, and I’ve cruised as a regular passenger on 8 cruise lines.
-I do not book travel (except for my family and myself), but I am happy to send you a recommendation on someone who has booked travel, including land tours and cruises, for me.
-If you want her contact information, please submit the form on the Contact Us page.
+Cruising: It would not be fair for me to recommend any particular cruise line as I’ve been a speaker on 7 cruise lines, and I’ve cruised as a regular passenger on 9 cruise lines, for a total of close to 40 cruises.
+I am a part-time travel agent (through a major hosting agency) with a key focus on cruising and on certain destinations.
+You may visit my “Travel with Stuart” website at travel.stuartgustafson.com/

 Electrical Outlets: Do you know what the voltage is, and what types of outlets, you’ll encounter as you travel?
 This Wikipedia article is my main source for that information.
 I have several single-use plug adapters, plus a voltage converter, that I take on my travels.
 Use a plug adapter ONLY if the power source for your device shows that it can take the country’s voltage input.
 [CAVEAT: I am not responsible for any potential damage to your devices should you encounter any issues when you travel.]